 Dr. David Renz

-Students in the Master of Science in Accounting meet with a faculty advisor each semester prior to enrollment.
+Students in the Master of Science in Accounting meet with an advisor each semester prior to enrollment.
 Staff in the Student Services Office are available to assist with non-curricular advising needs.

 Undergraduate degrees offered through the school:

 - B.S. in biology with cellular and molecular basis of health and disease (pre-med)

 - B.S. in medical technology

 - B.A. in biology

 Undergraduate students enrolled in biological sciences programs are required to participate in registration advising each semester to have their advising hold released allowing them to register for classes.
 Several options exist for students to take care of this including individual appointments, walk-in advising, and in-person or online schedule proposal submissions through Blackboard.

 Appointments can be scheduled by calling the advising office at 816-235-2580 or by coming to room B013 on the lower level in the Biological Science Building.
 Before an appointment, students should review their plan of study and the SBS Undergraduate Programs Handbook, and then prepare a tentative schedule for the adviser’s approval.

 Graduate students also need their adviser’s signature before registering.